djfedos/mkdocs-automated/docs/index.md

 A sandbox for test automation.

 GitHub repo contains dockerized cypress-based e2e tests of the dockerized app
-automated with GitHub Actions and Tasker.
+automated with GitHub Actions and Taskfile.

 ## My contribution